voilajohn/Mtracker-18-badcomma/README.md

 Droid and iOS compatible.

 /**************** vs 1.26  || 6-2-17 **************/
-~ Separate group login - clear old product data from seperate groups logging in.
+~ Separate group login - clear old product data from separate groups logging in.
-~
+~ Update the listview - fixing some bugs

 /**************** vs 1.25  || 6-2-17 **************/
 ~ Getting Trapped in the Orders area - if there weren't any records in the orders db the user could get trapped in the orders area